sparcopen/opencon/README.md

 * when it's a todo that you can complete without anyone else's input (to track it, a "- [ ] " on an existing issue might make more sense).

 If you're unsure, ask.

+* You can start an issue via email by sending your message to cloo+sparcopen/opencon@cottagelabs.com.
+The subject is your issue title, the email body is the issue comment.

 ### When to close an issue